jamesgrogantech/sharepoint-online-python/README.md

 4. Click Authentication -> add a platform -> Mobile and desktop applications -> and enter: http://localhost:3000
 5. Find the site ID from this tutorial: https://www.sharepointdiary.com/2018/04/sharepoint-online-powershell-to-get-site-collection-web-id.html
 6. Find the list ID by going to the list sharepoint page, click the cog on the top right, then click "List Settings".
 In the URL should be a parameter List=%7B..................%7D.
 Copy everything between the %7B and %7D but not including.

+## To-do List

+- Add new rows to list
+- Add new columns
+- Testing